Devikalahari03/Loan-Application-Tableau-Project-/README.md

 - Loan details (loan amount, loan term, purpose, etc.).
 - Loan status (approved, rejected, pending).

-**Note**: Ensure to check the `data/` folder for the raw dataset or provide instructions on how to acquire the dataset if it's not included.

 ## Tools and Technologies
 - **Tableau**: For data visualization and dashboard creation.